-- An athlete must take his/her position, close the gun and call for the Double within twelve (12) seconds after the previous athlete has fired at a regular Double and the result is registered, or after the Referee has given the command "START;" - in case of non-compliance with this time limit, the penalties provided in these rules will be applied; and - Where squads consist of five (5) or less athletes, preparation time must be extended to give the athlete leaving station five (5) sufficient additional time to arrive at Station1.
+- a) An athlete must take his/her position, close the gun and call for the Double within twelve (12) seconds after the previous athlete has fired at a regular Double and has opened the gun and the result is registered, or after the Referee has given the command "START;" - b) in case of non-compliance with this time limit, the penalties provided in these rules will be applied; - c) Where squads consist of five (5) or less athletes, preparation time must be extended to give the athlete leaving Station 5 sufficient additional time to arrive at Station 1; and - d) During Qualification Rounds, preparation time limits must be controlled by the Referee.
+During Finals, preparation time limits must be monitored by an electronic timing device (9.17.2.5) which must be managed by a referee selected from among the appointed competition referees (9.17.2.6 b).